ChristopherA/intro-mac-command-line/part1-basics.md

 Tab Completion
 --------------

 A useful feature that the command line offers is called "command line completion" or "tab completion".
-What this means if you enter insufficient information, you can press the `tab` key to see what the choices are, or if there is only one choice, select that one.
+What this means if you enter insufficient information about an argument, you can press the `tab` key to see what the choices are, or if there is only one choice, select that one.

 Try this out by typing `ls M` then press the `tab` key instead of return.